-Biosketch: Thomas J. Richner is currently a Washington Research Foundation Innovation Postdoctoral Fellow in Neuroengineering at the University of Washington in Seattle.
-He is working with Professor Chet Moritz and Professor Adrienne Fairhall on motor decoding, proprioception, and neuroprostheses for bladder control.
+Biosketch: Tom is currently a Washington Research Foundation Innovation Postdoctoral Fellow in Neuroengineering at the University of Washington in Seattle.
+He is working with Professor Chet Moritz and Professor Adrienne Fairhall on neuroprostheses for the spinal cord and bladder control.
 He completed his Ph.D. in biomedical engineering at the University of Wisconsin-Madison in 2014 in the laboratory of Justin C. Williams.
 Previously Tom studied biomedical engineering at Washington University in St. Louis, BS 2008, and mathematics at Northland College, BS 2006.
-His research interests include optogenetic sensorimotor neural interfaces, theoretical neuroscience, neurovascular coupling, and BioMEMS.
+His research interests include closed-loop physiology, spinal cord injury, the autonomic nervous system, optogenetics, theoretical neuroscience, neurovascular coupling, and microfabricated devices.

 A transparent array with platinum electrode sites records from sensory cortex in a mouse expressing ChR2 layer 5 pryamidal neurons.
 Cortical blood vessels are visible with intravenous rhodamine-B. This combination of technology enabled a spatiotemporal study of neurovascular coupling.
 Reference: Richner TJ, Baumgartner R, Brodnick SK, Azimipour M, Krugner-Higby LA, Eliceiri KW, Williams JC and Pashaie R. Patterned optogenetic modulation of neurovascular and metabolic signals.
 Journal of Cerebral Blood Flow and Metabolism 2014.